US Department of Justice finalizes plea deal with Boeing

 New York (CNN) — The US Department of Justice on Wednesday for the first time shared details of its finalized plea deal agreement with Boeing, in which the troubled aviation company will plead guilty to a felony charge of defrauding the US government.

-Boeing agreed to pay a fine of $243.6 million as part of its plea agreement and admitted it defrauded the Federal Aviation Administration when seeking permission for the troubled 737 Max plane to carry passengers.
-The plea deal is subject to approval of a federal judge.
+Boeing agreed to pay a fine of at least $243.6 million as part of this new plea agreement.
+The company already paid a separate $243.6 million fine in 2021 when it admitted to defrauding the Federal Aviation Administration when seeking permission for the troubled 737 Max plane to carry passengers.

 “We will continue to work transparently with our regulators as we take significant actions across Boeing to further strengthen our safety, quality and compliance programs,” Boeing said in a statement.

 Boeing agreed to plead guilty two weeks ago to one charge of conspiracy to defraud the United States for its role in two fatal 737 Max crashes, in an agreement that many critics of Boeing – including crash victims’ families – slammed as a sweetheart deal.
+The victims families’ attorney will now argue to the judge that the fine should be in the billions of dollars, not hundreds of millions.

 However, one additional condition detailed in a new filing on Wednesday is that Boeing’s board of directors will have to hold a meeting with victim families and their legal representatives within four months of the sentencing date.